microsoft/vscode-html-languageservice/docs/customData.md

 In VS Code, there are two ways of loading custom HTML datasets:

-1. With setting `html.experimental.customData`
+1. With setting `html.customData`
-2. With an extension that contributes `contributes.html.experimental.customData`
+2. With an extension that contributes `contributes.html.customData`

 Both setting point to a list of JSON files.
 This document describes the shape of the JSON files.